wix-playground/stylable-components/docs/loader/circular-loader/README.md

 # Circular Loader

-Circular Loader is a component that rotates to show the progress of a task or that there is a wait for a task to complete.
+**Circular Loader** is a component that rotates to show the progress of a task or that there is a wait for a task to complete.

-When part of the page is waiting for asynchronous data or during a rendering process, an appropriate loading animation can effectively alleviate users' inquietude.
+Loader should be used when part of the page is waiting for asynchronous data or during a rendering process.
+Appropriate loading animation can effectively set users expectations & warn them about wait time.

-Circular Loader can be:
+**Types:**

-1. **Indeterminate** - loading indicator animates continuously
+1. <u>Indeterminate</u> - loading indicator animates continuously
-2. **Determinate** - loading indicator adjusts to show the percentage complete, as a ratio of `value`: `max-min`
+2. <u>Determinate</u> - loading indicator adjusts to show the percentage complete, as a ratio of `value`: `max-min`